nosoop/SteamTrade-Java/README.md

 A small snippet of the library in example use is available as the SampleTrade project.

-This is a NetBeans project and is dependent on only the JSON Simple library.
-In the future, this may be changed to use the reference ```org.json.JSONObject``` library, if only because I am comfortable in it and prefer its unambiguousness.
+This is a NetBeans project and is dependent on only the reference JSON library.

 Just a Note
 -----------